bozsahin/cogs517-philosophy-of-cogsci/README.md

 W1-4: Introduction: A bit of philosophy of Mind before Philosophy of Cogsci

-W5-6: Turing and Computational and Representational Theories of Mind (yes these are different but complementary theories)
+W5-6: Turing and the Explanatory role of computers for the mind

 W7-14: Topics To be determined from the textbook and secondary textbook.